Planning Intelligence for Property Professionals

 What's in the database.

-Every proposal is structured into queryable fields — not just scraped text.
+Every proposal is structured into queryable fields.
 Here's what Lodgd captures and enriches for each record.

 Proposal